MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 9: Re-key your Azure RMS tenant key**

-    This step is required if you were not running in Cryptographic Mode 2 before the migration, and optional but recommended for all migrations to help safeguard the security of your Azure RMS tenant key.
+    This step is optional but recommended if your chosen tenant key topology is that your tenant key is managed by Microsoft.
+This additional step helps to safeguard the security of your Azure RMS tenant key.
+This step is not required if your chosen tenant key topology is customer-managed (BYOK).

 ## Next steps